B. B. King: Blues clubs

 In 1991, Beale Street developer John Elkington recruited King to open the original B.B.
 King's Blues Club in Memphis and in 1994, they launched a second club at Universal Citywalk in Los Angeles.
 A third club in New York City's Times Square opened in June 2000 but closed on April 29, 2018.
-Management is currently in the process of finding a new location in New York City.
+Management is looking for a new location in New York City.
 Two more clubs opened, at Foxwoods Casino in Connecticut in January 2002, and in Nashville in 2003.
 Another club opened in Orlando in 2007.
 A club in West Palm Beach opened in the fall of 2009 and an additional one, based in the Mirage Hotel, Las Vegas, opened in the winter of 2009.

 Another opened in the New Orleans French Quarter in 2016.

 Television and other appearances

 King made guest appearances on a number of popular television shows including: The Cosby Show, The Tonight Show Starring Johnny Carson, The Young and the Restless, General Hospital, The Fresh Prince of Bel-Air, Sesame Street, Married... with Children, Sanford and Son and Touched by an Angel.

+King also made an appearance in the 1985 movie, Spies Like Us.

 From the mid-1980s until the mid-1990s, he appeared in several advertisements for McDonald's.
-In the early 2000s he also appeared in a campaign for Burger King.
+In the early 2000s, he also appeared in a campaign for Burger King.

 In 2000, the children's show Between the Lions featured a singing character named "B.B. the King of Beasts" based on him.

 B.B.
 King: The Life of Riley, a feature documentary about him narrated by Morgan Freeman and directed by Jon Brewer, was released on October 15, 2012.

 His performance at the 1969 Harlem Cultural Festival appears in the 2021 music documentary Summer of Soul.